 What are some of the benefits of RPL?

-Step 2: You’ll receive feedback from your assessor about your suitability to submit a Recognition of Prior Learning application.
-If this is a possibility you will be emailed a document which is the second stage in applying for RPL.
-You can then complete Part A of our Recognition of Prior Learning kit ©.
-Your assessor will be in touch to discuss this with you.
+You’ll receive feedback from your assessor about your suitability to submit a Recognition of Prior Learning application.
+If this is a possibility you can follow the stages below.

 To see a visual flow chart of the recognition process click here.
 Our recognition of prior learning policy is detailed in our handbook.
 RPL is just one method of assessment and it should not be confused with a Credit Transfer (CT).
 CT is a process that enables students to receive credit for previous formal training where that training is considered equivalent.
 More information on this is detailed here.